 The current minimum wage in the state of Washington is $13.50.

 The City of Seattle minimum wage hourly rate is $16.39 for employers with more than 500 workers worldwide.
-The minimum wage for smaller employers is $15.75.
-The minimum wage for hospitality and transportation workers is $16.34.
+The minimum wage for smaller employers is $16.69.

-Minimum wage laws in Washington will require an annual review of the wage starting January 1, 2021.
+Minimum wage laws in Washington require an annual review of minimum wage.
 The minimum wage must be increased to reflect the cost of living changes from the prior year.

 Tipped employees must be paid the standard minimum wage rate.

 Washington law requires employers to pay non-exempt employees 1.5 times their regular rate of pay for all hours worked over 40 in a workweek.
 The Fair Labor Standards Act also requires that non-exempt employees be paid 1.5 times their regular rate of pay for all hours worked over 40 in the workweek.

 The federal overtime rule stipulates that the minimum salary requirement for administrative, professional, and executive exemptions is $684 per week, or $35,568 per year.